 An anxiety disorder causes distress and interferes with everyday life.
 Anxiety symptoms occur when the brain is stressed.
 Anxiety may lead to difficulty sleeping, and to feeling tired or irritated.
 People with anxiety may feel like their heart is pounding or beating fast, they may also start to sweat, tremble or shake, or feel short of breath, diarrhea, and constipation.
 During anxiety attacks (also known as panic attacks), people may have fears of passing out, dying, or of losing control or “going crazy.”

 Yes.
-If you think you worry too much, the best thing is to do is to tell one of your healthcare providers.
+If you think you worry too much, the best thing to do is to tell one of your healthcare providers.
 Many people with anxiety spend a lot of time worrying about seeking help which can delay treatment.
 Finding ways to lower your levels of anxiety can help you have a healthy pregnancy.
 Around half (50%) of women with an anxiety disorder also have some symptoms of depression.
-Having anxiety during your pregnancy increases your risk of depression during pregnancy and of having depression after the baby is born (postpartum depression).
-Discussing anxiety with your healthcare provider can help you stay in good health both during and after your pregnancy.
-For information on depression in pregnancy, see that fact sheet at: http://mothertobaby.org/fact-sheets/depression-pregnancy/pdf/.
+Having anxiety during your pregnancy increases your risk of depression during pregnancy and of having a mood disorder after the baby is born (postpartum mood disorder).
+Discussing anxiety with your healthcare providers can help you stay in good health both during and after your pregnancy.
+For information on depression in pregnancy, see that fact sheet at: https://mothertobaby.org/fact-sheets/depression-pregnancy/pdf/.

+In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
 It is unlikely that anxiety alone is able to increase the chance of birth defects.
 However, since it is difficult to measure anxiety and people respond differently to stress, it is difficult to study its effects on pregnancy.
-For information on stress and pregnancy, please see this fact sheet at: http://mothertobaby.org/fact-sheets/stress-pregnancy/pdf/.
+For information on stress and pregnancy, please see this fact sheet at: https://mothertobaby.org/fact-sheets/stress-pregnancy/pdf/.

 Untreated anxiety has been related to preterm birth, low birth weight, and difficulty feeling connected (bonded) with the baby both during pregnancy and after delivery.
 Having frequent negative thoughts can cause you to be less involved with your baby.
 Talk with your healthcare providers so that they can determine if you have an anxiety disorder (with or without depression) and suggest ways to treat it.